 \end{proposition}

-It is easy to see that, for fixed $n=rs$, the minimum of the higher order terms in this quantity is attained when $s=\left(\frac{16n}{9\pi}\right)^{1/3}$ or equivalently $s=\sqrt{\frac{16r}{9\pi}}$.
-Since this last number is not an integer, we take the integer part to produce our third complete construction of $n$ points in $\so$, for a certain infinite sequence of values of $n$: {\em the collection of spherical orthogonal matrices associated to points $p_1,\ldots,p_r$, chosen from the spherical ensemble as in \cite{AlishahiZamani}, and $s=\left\lfloor\sqrt{\frac{16r}{9\pi}}\right\rfloor$}.
-It has logarithmic energy
+It is straightforward to see that, for fixed $n=rs$, the minimum of the higher-order terms in this quantity is attained when $s=(16n/(9\pi))^{1/3}$ or, equivalently, $s=\sqrt{16r/(9\pi)}$.
+Since this last number is not an integer, we take its integer part to define our fourth complete construction of $n$ points on $\so$, valid for a certain infinite sequence of values of $n$: \emph{the collection of special orthogonal matrices associated with points $p_1,\dotsc,p_r$, sampled from the spherical ensemble, and $s=\floor{\sqrt{16r/(9\pi)}}$}.
+The expected logarithmic energy of this construction satisfies

 where